grethasaur/IFSSA_app/README.md

 ### Steps for Deployment
 1. **Train and Save the Model**: The XGBoost model was trained and saved as a pickle file.
-2. **Create the Gradio Interface**: The interface includes dropdowns for selecting dates and a numerical input for the scheduled count.
+2. **Create the Streamlit Interface**: The interface includes dropdowns for selecting dates and a numerical input for the scheduled count.
 3. **Launch the App**: The Streamlit app was launched, allowing users to make predictions via an intuitive web interface.

 ### Monitoring & Maintenance